1. Overview

 An adjacency matrix is a square matrix with dimensions equivalent to the number of vertices in the graph.

-The elements of the matrix typically have values 0 or 1.
-A value of 1 indicates adjacency between the vertices in the row and column and a value of 0 otherwise.
+The matrix elements typically have values of 0 or 1.
+A value of 1 indicates adjacency between the vertices in the row and column, and a value of 0 otherwise.

 Let’s see what the adjacency matrix looks like for our simple graph from the previous section:

-This representation is fairly easier to implement and efficient to query as well.
-However, it’s less efficient with respect to space occupied.
+This representation is fairly easy to implement and efficient to query.
+However, it’s less efficient in terms of space occupied.

 3.2.
 Adjacency List

 An adjacency list is nothing but an array of lists.
-The size of the array is equivalent to the number of vertices in the graph.
+The array size is equivalent to the number of vertices in the graph.

-The list at a specific index of the array represents the adjacent vertices of the vertex represented by that array index.
+The list at a specific array index represents the adjacent vertices of the vertex represented by that array index.

 Let’s see what the adjacency list looks like for our simple graph from the previous section: